RBPmap Overview

 Calculating a Weighted Rank (WR) score for windows around each putative binding site

 In order to calculate a multiplicity score, which reflects the propensity of suboptimal motifs to cluster around the significant motif, a Weighted Rank (WR) function is employed.
 The WR score is calculated for each candidate significant site, by summing up all suboptimal match scores within a window of 50nts around the site (25nts of each side), weighted by their match to the motif of interest (the significant site is ranked first).
-The WR score SWR is defined as following:
+The WR score SWR is defined as following: Where rankmax is the number of suboptimal sites within the 50nts window and Srank is the match score of each ranked suboptimal site.

 Comparing the WR scores to a region-specific background model